 1. Don’t throw distance drivers only, try out putters, midranges and fairway drivers as well;

 2. As you don’t have the skill set nor the power to throw discs very hard, try throwing understable discs, these wil go much further than stable & overstable discs.

 Distance Driver – Innova Valkyrie

 Innova Valkyrie is an understable fairway driver, which in it’s lighter weights gives beginners the extra distance they might be looking for and advanced players use the disc mainly for rollers and huge turnover shots.
 Grab your Innova Valkyrie here on InfiniteDiscs.com.

 Innova Mako3 is a perfect disc for beginners, the Mako3 is also one of the straightest flying midrange discs in the game and will allow you to look like a pro when throwing it.
 In addition, this disc has a lot of glide, which will result in added distance.
 Grab your Mako3 here on InfiniteDiscs.com.

 Putter – Innova Aviar

 For the first 3 years of playing disc golf the Innova Aviar was my go-to putter and approach disc.
 The Aviar is, without a doubt, one of the most popular disc golf putters in the world.
-No wonder 12 out of 17 Innova professional disc golfers use the Innova Aviar as their go-to putter.
+No wonder the majority of Innova professional disc golfers use the Innova Aviar as their go-to putter.
 In addition, this is a putter that has helped professional players win more championships than all other putters put together.
 You can grab one here on InfiniteDiscs.com.